CrystalPharma/README-generator/README.md

 2. Then, command `node index` or `node index.js` in the VS code terminal, the VS code terminal would then direct you to a series of questions
 3. Filling in details as the question directed you to create an unique README.md to your repository

-For more details, please visit https://drive.google.com/file/d/1vaPkgNie1x6SyHwiminI4ojs12Uw224u/view?usp=sharing for demonstration
+For more details, please visit <a target="_blank" href="https://drive.google.com/file/d/1vaPkgNie1x6SyHwiminI4ojs12Uw224u/view?usp=sharing> demonstration">demonstration video</a>

 ## License
 MIT